spacelift-io/user-documentation/docs/concepts/policy/terraform-plan-policy.md

 # Note that the message here is dynamic and captures resource address to provide
 # appropriate context to anyone affected by this policy.
 For the sake of your
-# sanity and that of your colleagues, please a
+# sanity and that of your colleagues, please always add a message when denying a change.
 deny[sprintf(message, [resource.address])] {
   message := "static AWS credentials are evil (%s)"